giancarlo/gbc/docs/language-reference.md

 # GB Programming Language

-## Design Principles

-The language will abide by the following principles:

-1. **Limited Choice:** Minimize ways to achieve the same functionality.
-2. **Enforce Best Practices:** Integrate critical practices into syntax/type system.
-3. **Explicit Errors:** Throw errors with clear messages and suggestions.
-4. **Convention over Configuration:** Define most behaviors with minimal configuration.
-5. **No Hidden Magic:** Maintain transparency, avoid unexpected behavior.
-6. **No Unnecessary Features:** Focus on essential development features.

-### Variables

-7. **No Variable Shadowing:** Prevent variables within a block from masking wider scope variables with the same name.
-8. **No Unused Variables:** Flag variables declared but never used.
-9. **Mandatory Initialization:** All variables must be assigned a value during declaration.
-10. **Constant by Default:** Variables are immutable by default, but can be explicitly declared as mutable if needed.

 ## Hello World

 This is a sample of a simple "Hello World" program.
 The _main_ block is our entry point.
 No code is allowed outside of it other than type and function definitions.
 The standard library is always available through the _std_ namespace.
 The pipe `>>` operator will call the `std.out` function passing its left value as an argument.